braintree/runbook/README.md

 end
 ```

 When registering a hook, you specify the name of the hook, the type, and the statement or entity to add the hook to. `before` and `after` hooks execute the block before and after executing the entity or statement, respectively. `around` hooks take a block which executes the specified entity or statement.
 When specifying the class that the hook applies to, you can have the hook apply to all entities by specifying `Runbook::Entity`, all statements by specifying `Runbook::Statement`, or all items by specifying `Object`.
+Additionally, you can specify any specific entity or statement you would like the hook to apply to.

 ### Adding New Run Behaviors